Vijay Hazare Trophy: Ishan Porel’s six-for helps Bengal outclass Jammu & Kashmir

 Openers Shreevats Goswami (86, 80 balls) and Abhimanyu Easwaran (51) got Bengal off to a superb start and the team romped home in 28 overs to take 4 points.

-In the other games, Madhya Pradesh thrashed Bihar by seven wickets while Gujarat outclassed Bengal by 101 runs thanks to Bhargav Merai’s 125.
+In the other games, Madhya Pradesh thrashed Bihar by seven wickets while Gujarat outclassed Tripura by 101 runs thanks to Bhargav Merai’s 125.

 Brief scores: Bihar 137 all out in 40.4 overs (Ashutosh Aman 25, Shasheem Rathour 25, Mihir Hirwani 4/29, Gourav Yadav 3/41) lost to Madhya Pradesh 138 for 3 in 27.4 overs (Rajit Patidar 48, MS Raghav 46).

-Note: (Clarification: The article originally said “Gujarat outclassed Bengal” instead of Tripura.
-It has been corrected now.)